 Madison Public Market

-The City of Madison is making progress on the Madison Public Market District.
-The vision is to create a multi-use district featuring a mix of food retail, wholesaling, and processing, as well as potentially arts/craft vending, community uses, events, and other activities.
-Further, the project aims to create a culturally diverse and dynamic public space that becomes a welcoming destination for all Madison residents.
+The vision for the Madison Public Market is a place with a mix of food retail, wholesaling, and processing, arts/craft vending, community uses, and events in a culturally diverse and dynamic public space.

 For more information about the project and regular updates, please visit: madisonpublicmarket.org

 PUBLIC MARKET BUSINESS PLAN - The Public Market Business Plan was accepted by the Madison Common Council in 2015 and updated in 2017 and 2020.

 PUBLIC MARKET IMPLEMENTATION STRATEY - Approved by the Madison Common Council in 2016, the Implementation Strategy lays out five key work elements needed to move the public market forward (governance, funding, design, vendor development, and momentum building).
 This Strategy is currenlty guided the City's work.